siliunobi/p-transformation/README.md

 - The "Transformation" component implements the P transformation and includes the probability distribution library.
 - The "Simulation" component applies the simulation transformation to the resulting module and also includes an extensible sampling library.

-The "maude-impl" folder contains its implementation in Maude, as well as some toy examples.
+The "maude-impl" folder contains P's implementation in Maude, as well as some toy examples.